 Insecure software is undermining our financial, healthcare, defense, energy, and other critical infrastructure.
-As our software becomes increasingly critical, complex, and connected, the difficulty of achieving application security increases exponentially.
-The rapid pace of modern software development processes makes risks even more critical to discover quickly and accurately.
+As our software becomes increasingly complex, and connected, the difficulty of achieving application security increases exponentially.
+The rapid pace of modern software development processes makes the most common risks essential to discover and resolve quickly and accurately.
 We can no longer afford to tolerate relatively simple security problems like those presented in this OWASP Top 10.

-A great deal of feedback was received during the creation of the OWASP Top 10-2017, more than for any other equivalent OWASP effort.
+A great deal of feedback was received during the creation of the OWASP Top 10 - 2017, more than for any other equivalent OWASP effort.
 This shows how much passion the community has for the OWASP Top 10, and thus how critical it is for OWASP to get the Top 10 right for the majority of use cases.